code-423n4/2023-02-ethos/README.md

 - How many external calls?:   2
 - What is the overall line coverage percentage provided by your tests?:  95
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   true
 - Please describe required context:   There are 2 systems - the stablecoin protocol and the asset management vault.
-The former is heavily modified from the Liquity codebase, the latter is a modified solidity implementation of yearn-style Multi-Strategy vaults.
+The former is heavily modified from the Liquity codebase, the latter is a modified solidity implementation of yearn-style Multi-Strategy Vault.
 The stablecoin protocol deposits assets into the vault to generate yield through ActivePool.sol.

 - Does the token conform to the ERC20 standard?:  yes
 - Are there any novel or unique curve logic or mathematical models?: It uses a curve to set the fee during high volume periods
 - Does it use an oracle?:  Chainlink, with Tellor oracles as backup
 - Is it a fork or alternate implementation of another project?
 True; Liquity - we added multi-collateral support, made the token migratable, added a system that can farm with the underlying collateral, and changed how rewards are distributed to the stability pool.
-On the vault end, we re-implemented Yearn vaults in Solidity, added modern features like proxies and ERC-4626 interfaces and some extra state.
+On the vault end, we re-implemented Yearn Vaults in Solidity, added modern features like proxies and ERC-4626 interfaces and some extra state.
 - Does it use a side-chain?: true; EVM-compatible side-chain or Layer 2 networks
 - Describe any specific areas you would like addressed.
 E.g. Please try to break XYZ.: Would like users to try and break the asset management accounting, the liquidation logic, and the issuance and redemption logic
 ```

 # Tests

-For each package (`Ethos Core, Ethos-Vaults`), First clone the repository and install dependencies using:
+For each package (`Ethos Core, Ethos-Vault`), First clone the repository and install dependencies using:
 ```
 npm install
 ```
-In Ethos-Vaults, add a .env file using either the dummy keys provided in `.env.example` or your own.
+In Ethos-Vault, add a .env file using either the dummy keys provided in `.env.example` or your own.

 Run all tests with `npx hardhat test`, or run a specific test with `npx hardhat test ./test/contractTest.js`